Graduate Student Information

 You are eligible for an intercontinental award if you will be traveling to the meeting from a location that will require an intercontinental flight.
 Students attending North American schools are eligible for an intercontinental travel award if they will be traveling to the meeting directly from a field site in another continent.
 If you receive a travel award, you are obligated to work four one-hour shifts at the ASIH raffle table during the meeting.
 Once you have completed your shifts, you can pick up your check from the raffle coordinator.

 The SAC is responsible for organizing and running the AES Store at each year's annual conference.
 We rely upon student volunteers to help run the store, sell merchandise, and provide information about the annual meeting to the members of AES.
 Working at the store is a great opportunity to meet other members of the society, while helping to run one of the society's primary revenue generating sources.
 Proceeds from the AES Store help fund student travel.
-The AES store will be located in Nambe/Navajo on the lower level of the Albuquerque Convention Center at this year's annual meeting.
-The store will be open during meeting hours (8am-5pm) from the July 11-14 (the AES Banquet will be on July 14).
+The AES store will be located in Crystal 5 in the Grand Sierra Resort and Casino at this year's annual meeting.
+The store will be open during meeting hours (8am-5pm) from the 16-19 July (the AES Banquet will be on Sunday, 19 July).
 Please drop by to check out the merchandise, as well as AES auction items.
 Remember - purchases at the AES store support travel awards for students so pick up some AES gear and help out.

 ASIH Graduate Student Travel Award Book Raffle

 A book raffle will be conducted to raise funds for graduate student travel awards.
 Tickets may be purchased during the Joint Meeting, with the funds going directly toward student travel awards for 2015.
 The books are donated by publishers, booksellers, society members, etc.